Local lifelines: Enhancing information sharing and inclusion in Sudan humanitarian response

-Since the outbreak of conflict in Sudan in April 2023, the civil society space has changed dramatically, both in terms of a decline in the presence of formally registered national NGOs – who typically have been heavily reliant on international funding and therefore less resilient to the reducing availability of resources, and through the central role that hyper-local mutual aid groups – in particular Emergency Response Rooms (ERRs) – have increasingly played in delivering assistance to crisis-affected communities.
+Since the outbreak of conflict in April 2023, civil society in Sudan has changed dramatically.
+Formally registered national NGOs, who are typically have been heavily reliant on international funding, have been hit hard by budget cuts.
+In response, hyper-local mutual aid groups, in particular Emergency Response Rooms (ERRs), have increasingly played a central role in delivering assistance to crisis-affected communities.

-The local lifelines project looks into how coordination and information sharing between local actors and international humanitarian structures can be improved to enable greater localised humanitarian action in Sudan.
+The local lifelines project looks at how coordination and information sharing between local actors and international humanitarian structures can be improved to enable greater localised humanitarian action in Sudan.

 In March 2025, we published recommendations for developing systematic approaches to information sharing within Sudan's humanitarian response.